AdobeDocs/campaign-classic.en/help/configuration/using/data-model-description.md

 **Execution context (information stored in XML)**

-Populates the tables and fields to be taken into account for measurement calculation, namely:
+The execution context populates the tables and fields to be taken into account for measurement calculation, namely:
-* the nms:remaMatchRcp reaction log storage schema,
+* The nms:remaMatchRcp reaction log storage schema.
-* the transaction table schema (purchases for example),
+* The transaction table schema (purchases for example).
-* the querying schema: enables you to define the start table of the hypothesis conditions,
+* The querying schema, which enables you to define the start table of the hypothesis conditions.
-* the links to individuals: enables you to identify the individual based on the querying schema,
+* The links to individuals, which enable you to identify the individual based on the querying schema.
-* the transaction date: this field is not mandatory but we recommend that you use it to restrict the calculation perimeter,
+* The transaction date.
+This field is not mandatory but we recommend that you use it to restrict the calculation perimeter.
-* the transaction amount: optional field for automatically calculating revenue indicators.
+* The transaction amount: it is an optional field for automatically calculating revenue indicators.

 **Hypothesis perimeter (information stored in XML)**

-Filtering of the hypothesis based on the table of the querying schema.
+The hypothesis perimeter consists in the filtering of the hypothesis based on the table of the querying schema.

 **Hypothesis overload script (information stored in XML)**

-JavaScript code which enables you to overload the content of the hypothesis during execution.
+The hypothesis overload script is a JavaScript code which enables you to overload the content of the hypothesis during execution.

 **Measurement indicators**

 The following indicators are updated automatically during hypothesis execution:

 * Number of reactions: **iTransaction**.

-    Number of lines in the reaction logs table
+Number of lines in the reaction logs table.

 * Number of contacted: **iContactReacted**.
 Distinct number of targeted contacts in the hypothesis.

 * Control group count: **iProofReacted**.
 Distinct number of targeted control group contacts in the hypothesis.

 * Contacted response rate: **dContactReactedRate**.
 Response rate of the contacts targeted in the hypothesis.

 * Response rate of the control group: **dProofReactedRate**.
 Response rate of the hypothesis control group.

 * Total revenue of population contacted: **dContactReactedTotalAmount**.
 Total revenue of the targets contacted in the hypothesis.

 * Average revenue of control group: **dContactReactedAvgAmount**.
 Total revenue of the contacted.

 * Total revenue of the control group: **dProofReactedTotalAmount**.
 Total revenue of the hypothesis control group.

 * Average revenue of control group: **dProofReactedAvgAmount**.
 Total revenue of the hypothesis control group.

 * Total margin of contacts: **dContactReactedTotalMargin**.
 Total margin of contacts targeted in the hypothesis.

 * Average margin per contact: **dContactReactedAvgMargin**.
 Total margin of contacts targeted in the hypothesis.

 * Total margin of control group: **dProofReactedTotalMargin**.
 Total margin of control group targeted in the hypothesis.

 * Average margin of control group: **dProofReactedAvgMargin**.
 Total margin of control group targeted in the hypothesis.

 * Additional revenue: **dAdditionnalAmount**.
 (Average revenue of contacted - Average revenue of control group) * Number of contacted.

 * Additional margin: **dAdditionnalMargin**.
 (Average margin of contacted - Average margin of control group) / number of contacted.

 * Average cost per contact (SQL expression).
 Calculated cost of the delivery / Number of contacted.

 * ROI (SQL expression).
 Calculated cost of the delivery / Total margin of contacted.

 * Effective ROI (SQL expression).
 Calculated cost of the delivery / Additional margin.

 * Significance: **iSignificativy** (SQL expression).
 Contains values 0 to 3 depending on the significance of the campaign.

 ### NmsRemaMatchRcp {#NmsRemaMatchRcp}